'Ghost games' only option for Bundesliga return: German FA chief

 There are hopes a decision will be made Thursday after the 36 clubs in the first and second divisions meet via video call.
 German football was halted on March 13 to help reduce the spread of the coronavirus in Germany, which currently has 141,672 confirmed cases and 4,404 deaths as a result of the pandemic.

-"This week, important decisions will be made on how to proceed," Keller told Kicker.
+"This week, important decisions will be made on how to proceed," Keller told Kicker magazine.
 With large public events banned in Germany until August 31, the only viable option for league action to resume next month would be in empty grounds -- dubbed 'ghost games' in German.

 "We are very much aware that football without fans lacks its heart," admitted Keller.
 "From discussions and feedback from fan organisations, I know how much it hurts fans that they cannot support their clubs in the stadium."
 The DFL is desperate for the season to be finished by June 30 to secure an instalment of television money, reportedly worth around 300 million euros ($326 million).